 The Whole Armour of God

 Soldiers throughout time have used various types of shields, body armor, helmets, and other protective gear to minimize the obvious safety risks of combat.
-The Apostle Paul used the soldier’s armor as an analogy for the personal spiritual defenses which help us resist the evil forces in the world.
+The Apostle Paul used this armor as an analogy for the personal spiritual defenses which help us resist the evil forces in the world.
 “For we wrestle not against flesh and blood,” he wrote to the Ephesians, “but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
-Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.”
+Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand” (Ephesians 6:12-13).
 He then compares the individual elements of the armor to specific religious principles and ideals, such as the shield of faith, the helmet of salvation, the breastplate of righteousness, and the sword of the Spirit.
 (Ephesians 6:11-17, compare to Doctrine and Covenants 27:15-18)

 The Whole PPE of God

 A few weeks ago I thought about the Whole Armour of God as I put on my PPE to see a patient in the hospital who was on contact precautions.
 I thought, “If Paul had written this analogy about personal protective equipment instead of armor, what would the various articles represent?”
 Here are my suggestions: